populationgenetics/exercises/QuantitativeGenetics/IBDexercises.md

  - Go to https://popgen.dk/shiny/anders/popgenCourse/Fgenome/ to simulate the 22 autosomes for a Human.
+ - - NB!.
+The link does not work if you are using the KU VPN.
  - - If it is slow to respond you can use a local version(see below)
  - - Try to simulate an individuals from this simple pedigree (use the expected F from such a pedigree, don’t use “a”)